DublikuntMux/NClient/README.md

 # NClient

-DublikuntMax app to see nhentai.com website from modern android app writen on kotlin.
+Dublikunt Max app to see nhentai.net website from modern android app written on kotlin.